It’s not just coral. Extreme heat is weakening entire marine ecosystems in Florida.

 Hotter, saltier water poses a grave threat to marine species that can only withstand so much stress before their metabolic processes begin to fail.
 Such strain can lead to bleaching, seagrass die-offs, algal blooms, and fish kills.
 If the salinity of Florida Bay rises to that of the Atlantic more than 10 or 15 days a year, “it knocks the whole system out of balance,” Lorenz said.

-In his laboratory at Florida International University, marine biologists have tested these creatures at temperatures between 89.6 and 93.2 degrees Fahrenheit.
-Yet, in this recent heat wave, the waters of the Bayside and southern Everglades reached heights never tested in the lab.
+In his laboratory at Florida International University, marine biologists have tested these creatures at temperatures between 89.6 and 93.2 degrees F. Yet in the most recent heat wave, the waters of the bayside and southern Everglades reached heights never tested in the lab.
 Bellantuono has been stunned to see the widespread bleaching, which likely extended across the length of Florida Bay and beyond, among such a robust species.

 Conservation organizations such as the Audubon Society have been working to educate and empower audiences to engage, through citizen science and efforts to push policymakers to act, with an environmental challenge that otherwise might seem insurmountable.